actualbudget/actual/docs/Advanced/Experimental-Features/goal-templates.md

 - $ sign is optional, `#template $50` and `#template 50` are the same.
 - Other currency symbols are not supported.
 - Number formats that use comma for the decimal separator are not supported (eg, 123,45).
 You must use 123.45.
 - Thousands separators are not supported (eg, 1,234).
 You must use 1234.
 - {SCHEDULE NAME} is defined in the **Schedules** editor.
 - By default templates do not consider avaiable funds when being applied.
 Use template priorites to not budget more than is available.
+- The `hold` flag can be added to any goal that uses the `up to` key word.

 ### Multiple Template Lines